Floobits/floobits-sublime/README.md

 # [Floobits](https://floobits.com/) plugin for Sublime Text 2 and 3

 Real-time collaborative editing.
 Think Etherpad, but with native editors.
 This is the plugin for Sublime Text.
-We're also working on plugins for [Emacs](https://github.com/Floobits/emacs-plugin) and [Vim](https://github.com/Floobits/vim-plugin).
+We also have plugins for [Emacs](https://github.com/Floobits/emacs-plugin) and [Vim](https://github.com/Floobits/vim-plugin).

 ### Development status: Reasonably stable.
 We dogfood it daily and rarely run into issues.